 There are some practical considerations to take account of but they will depend on the circumstances of any case.

-For example, some parties may be willing to simply accept the loss, as they do not want the aggravation of pursuing it.
+For example, some parties may be willing to simply accept the loss, as they do not want the aggravation of pursuing a claim.
 Also, where you are in the chain may make a difference to what you do.
 The lower down the chain you are, the greater the potential that the claim against you would be larger.

 If you are the buyer at the bottom of the chain (like Ms Scarlett) who, directly or indirectly caused the delay, you are probably best placed to agree a settlement with your seller (in our example, Professor Plum) as soon as possible.
 If the terms of that agreement are sufficient to do so (and careful wording should be considered) then it may be possible to exclude all future claims.